Naval Air Station Livermore Outlying Fields: Rita Butterworth NOLF

 Rita Butterworth NOLF, Rita Butterworth Naval Outlying Landing Field was a World War 2 training airstrip used from 1943 to 1945.
-The Navy took over the Rita Butterworth Airportt for training.
+The Navy took over the Rita Butterworth Airport for training.
 Rita Butterworth NOLF was located 3 miles northeast of the City of Pleasanton, California at 37.703124°N 121.855718°W. The satellite airfield had a 3,000-foot sod runway, now a vacant lot and commercial property in Dublin, California just north of the I-580 freeway and west of Fallon Road.

 Spring Valley NOLF

 Spring Valley NOLF, Spring Valley Naval Outlying Landing Field was a World War 2 training airstrip used from 1943 to 1945.
 The Navy took over the Spring Valley Airport for training.
 Spring Valley NOLF was located 2.5 miles northwest of the City of Pleasanton, California at 37.66°N 121.79°W. The satellite airfield was a 3,500-foot sod runway, now houses.